 — the Winners (all recipients) will be announced at the closing ceremony;

-- SUBMISSIONS: All submissions to Kinodrome must be made online through this web platform, by official deadline-dates (as listed on this page).
+- SUBMISSIONS: All submissions must be made online, by official deadline-dates (as listed on this page).
 Please include in your FF profile the city, state, country.

-- CATEGORY: Entrants to the festival must enter their film in the category or categories that they rightfully fit in to.
+- CATEGORY: Entrants to the festival must enter their film in the category that they rightfully fit in to.
 The festival reserves the right to place your film into another category that's better suited for your film.
 If your title is moved, it will compete for awards in its new category.

 - SCREENING COPY: Required 15 days after official selection notification.
-If your screening copy is the same as your submission copy (submitted and available to download via Dropbox, Vimeo, or FilmFreeway) you don’t have to send another copy.
-If you wish to send different screening copy – it must be received within 15 days of selection notification.
+If your screening copy is the same as your submission copy (via Vimeo or FilmFreeway) you don’t have to send another copy.
+If you wish to send updated copy – it must be received within 15 days of selection notification.
 The festival CANNOT download from YouTube (only via FilmFreeway, Vimeo or WeTransfer).
 If it's on Vimeo, you must ALLOW downloading on Vimeo.
-Kinodrome has the right to cancel your screening and official selection, if NO copy is available for download 15 days after you’re notified.
+Kinodrome has the right to cancel your screening and official selection, if NO copy arrives and NO copy is available for download 15 days after you’re notified.

 - EXCERPTS: By entering this festival, entrants reserve the right for Kinodrome to screen excerpts from their films for promotion (festival teaser video).

-- SUBTITLES: All non-English language films must be subtitled/dubbed in English to be eligible for screening and judging.
+- SUBTITLES: All non-English films (with voice in foreign language) must be subtitled/dubbed in English to be eligible for screening and judging.
 It does NOT apply to music video lyrics or experimental content that uses visuals as primary expression.

-- WAIVERS: Free submission or waivers will be given to certain productions - those that come from countries under economic sanctions, poor countries or countries in wars.
-Most European countries do not qualify for waivers.
-If you feel that your entry deserves a WAIVER, email festival and send your bio, artwork info, and any relevant data (the festival will reply within 10 days).
+- WAIVERS: Free submission or waivers will be given to certain content that comes from countries under economic sanctions/wars.
+If you feel that your entry deserves a waiver, email festival and send your bio, artwork link and any relevant data (the festival will reply within 10 days).

-- JUDGING for CONTEST AWARDS: All films will be viewed by a judging panel (at the festival) appointed by Kinodrome.
+- JUDGING: All films will be viewed by a judging panel (at the festival) appointed by Kinodrome.
 All judging decisions are final, and no discussions will be entered in to thereafter.
-Once the winner of this award has been announced, the decision is final, and no discussions will be entered in to thereafter.
-The filmmakers will be able to meet judges in person – at the festival.
+The artists may be able meet judges in person, at the festival.

-I, the undersigned (FILMMAKER or SCREENWRITER), by clicking SUBMIT on this submission site, do hereby consent and agree that Kinodrome: International Motion Picture & Screenwriting Festival (the “Festival”) is hereby granted the right to utilize an excerpt from any film or video submitted and accepted for exhibition at the Festival for promotional purposes.
+I, the undersigned ("Artist"), by clicking SUBMIT on FilmFreeway site, do hereby consent and agree that Kinodrome (the “Festival”) is hereby granted the right to utilize an excerpt from any video accepted for exhibition at the Festival for promotional purposes.
 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
 The undersigned shall indemnify and hold harmless the Festival, from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
-I, the undersigned, did register my written content (the “Screenplay”) with the U.S. Copyright Office (and/or my native country’s copyright body) prior to submission, and hold harmless the Festival, from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright violation of my Screenplay.
-I further consent that my name and identity may be revealed therein or by descriptive text or commentary.
-I do hereby release to Festival, its agents, and employees all rights to exhibit this work in print and electronic form publicly or privately.
+I, the undersigned, did register my written content (the “Screenplay”) with the U.S. Copyright Office (or my native country’s copyright body) prior to submission, and hold harmless the Festival, from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright violation of my Screenplay.
+I further consent that my name and identity may be revealed therein or by descriptive text or commentary for public show purposes.
+I do hereby release to Festival, its agents, and employees all rights to exhibit this work in print and electronic form publicly or for Judging purposes.
 I understand that there will be no financial or other remuneration for showcasing the film, either for initial or subsequent transmission or playback.
 I further agree to follow festival rules and terms regarding the use of festival's name on social media sites ("Internet") and use or updating of festival's page on global database ("IMDb").
 I represent that I am at least 18 years of age, have read and understand the foregoing statement, and am competent to execute this agreement.